osr4rightstools/osr4rights-tools/README.md

 ### Data Security and Flow

-User uploads a file via tus which is listening on /files to:
+User uploads a file via tus.
+The webserver listens on the route `/files`

 /tusFileStore (or c:\tusFileStore on dev - set in AppConfiguration.cs)